 HARID director, Gordon Wright, stated, “Isabella Boylston is one of the Conservatory’s most-distinguished alumni.
 Being named the winner of a scholarship bearing Isabella’s name is a tremendous honor and a feather in the cap for any young female dancer.”

-Female dance students 13–16 years of age (currently in academic grades 8 – 11) are invited to apply to the Isabella Boylston Scholarship Program by attending a HARID Summer Intensive audition in January or February (harid.edu/auditions), or by submitting an electronic application on or before February 15 each year.
-Electronic application requirements include a video presentation of class work and a personal statement.
+Female dance students 13–16 years of age (currently in academic grades 8 – 11) are invited to apply to the Isabella Boylston Scholarship Program by attending a HARID Summer Intensive audition in January or February, or by submitting a video application on or before March 15 each year.
 The finalists are selected by a jury comprised of HARID’s director and ballet faculty.
 The winner of the Isabella Boylston Scholarship is announced at the conclusion of the Summer Intensive.

 Isabella Boylston, originally from Sun Valley, Idaho, began dancing at the age of three.
 In 2001, she was awarded top prize at the Youth America Grand Prix Finals in New York City.
 She was then invited to enroll at The HARID Conservatory on a full scholarship.
 Three years later, in 2005, Ms. Boylston graduated from HARID and was immediately invited to join American Ballet Theatre’s Studio Company.
 She was made an apprentice with the Company a year later, and promoted to the corps de ballet not long thereafter.
 Ms. Boylston was promoted to the rank of soloist in 2011 and made a principal dancer of the Company just three years later.
 Ms. Boylston has danced many soloist and principal roles with American Ballet Theatre.
 In addition, she has been featured in new productions by leading choreographers including Alexei Ratmansky, Lauri Stalling, Demis Volpi, and Christopher Wheeldon.
 She is a past recipient of a Princess Grace Award and, in 2009, was nominated for the Prix Benois de la Danse.